Operation Sportpalast: 9–13 March

 Tirpitzs crew completed repairs to the battleship's engines 48 hours after her arrival at Narvik.
 She departed the port with an escort of five destroyers just before midnight on 12 March.
 Guided by Ultra intelligence and reports from resistance agents in Norway, a force of eight British destroyers under the command of Captain Alan Scott-Moncrieff attempted to intercept the German force between Trondheim and Bodø that night.
-The destroyers did not make contact and turned away from the coast at 3:30 am to avoid attack by German aircraft once dawn broke.
-Four British submarines stationed between Narvik and Trondheim were unable to attack the German ships.
-Tirpitz anchored near Trondheim at 9:00 pm on 13 March.
+The destroyers did not make contact and turned away from the coast at 3:30 a.m. to avoid attack by German aircraft once dawn broke.
+Four British submarines, stationed between Narvik and Trondheim, were unable to attack the German ships.
+Tirpitz anchored near Trondheim at 9:00 p.m. on 13 March.
 The British received reports of her arrival there from Norwegian agents and these were confirmed by a photo reconnaissance aircraft on 18 March.

-Both convoys reached their destinations without further loss.
-QP 8 arrived at Reykjavík in Iceland on 11 March.
-Most vessels of Convoy PQ 12 reached Murmansk on 12 March, but several that had become separated from the convoy arrived in Russian ports on other dates.
+Convoy QP 8 arrived at Reykjavík in Iceland on 11 March.
+Most vessels of Convoy PQ 12 reached Murmansk on 12 March but several that had become separated from the convoy arrived in Russian ports on other dates.
 One of the Norwegian whalers assigned to Convoy PQ 12 shot down a German aircraft while it was attempting to bomb a merchant ship on 13 March.
 This was the only attack on the convoy during its voyage.
-Two of the four German submarines that were operating off Murmansk spotted ships from Convoy PQ 12 as they approached the port, but neither was able to attack.
+Two of the four German submarines that were operating off Murmansk spotted ships from Convoy PQ 12 as they approached the port but neither was able to attack.